Aleppo offensive (June–July 2016): Rebel counter-attacks repelled, southern Army advances

 On 9 July, the rebels launched a counter-attack against government positions near the Castello Road, which was led by two suicide car-bombers.
 Initially, the rebels recaptured some areas near the Castello Road, but subsequently lost them again, as the military managed to repel the attack.
 During the assault, the rebels were also confronted with mines placed by the military.
 Meanwhile, the Army advanced in the al-Layramoun and al-Khalidiyah districts.
 Later that night, heavy Russian air-strikes hit rebel forces along the road to the Mallah Farms, as the rebels were regrouping for a second attempt to reopen the Castello Road.
 A third suicide car-bomb was also used.
 By the following day, the rebel counter-attack at Mallah had been halted.
 Overall, 29–75 rebels were killed in the failed counter-attack, reportedly also including seven commanders.

 Early on 10 July, government forces reportedly advanced in Bani Zeid.
 Furthermore, rebels claimed to have killed Haj Sameer Ali Awada, one of the most prominent Hezbollah commanders in Syria, during clashes in the northern Aleppo countryside.
 Hezbollah denied this, maintaining that he had died of illness in a Lebanese hospital.

 Following the failed attempt to reopen the Castello Road, there were reports of a crisis between the Army of Conquest and Fatah Halab due to disagreements over Aleppo.
 Jaysh al-Fateh reportedly wanted to stop the fighting at Mallah altogether and were trying to organize Fatah Halab, but few if any in Aleppo wanted to take commands from Idlib, and therefore Jaysh al-Fateh's was losing patience as Aleppo commanders were preferring to lose men, ammunition and materials for what they saw as a lost battle.
-Jaysh al-Fateh wanted to begin an offensive south of Aleppo rather than at Mallah with a serious strategy, but Fatah Halab reportedly wouldn't agree to this.
+Jaysh al-Fateh wanted to begin an offensive south of Aleppo rather than at Mallah with a serious strategy, but Fatah Halab reportedly would not agree to this.